vldr/Share/README.md

 ## Try it out

 ### Web

 You can use Share from the web by visiting: https://share.vldr.org/

 ### CLI

-You can use Share from the command-line by downloading the precompiled binary for your platform or by [building](#building-and-running-1) it from source:
+You can use Share from the command-line by [building](#building-and-running-1) it from source or by downloading the precompiled binary for your platform:

 - [Windows](https://github.com/vldr/Share/releases/download/CLI/share-cli-windows-amd64.exe)
 - [Linux](https://github.com/vldr/Share/releases/download/CLI/share-cli-linux-amd64)